 The last Morocco Illuminated Tours was: March 13-22, 2020.

-The cost of the journey will be $ 3,500 per person, based on double occupancy.
+The cost of that journey will be around $ 3,500 per person, based on double occupancy.
 (There is a $ 500 single supplement for those desiring to have a single room.)
 The 2020 Morocco program will be led by our wonderful experts in Morocco, Courtney Erwin and Adnane Raiss.

 Friday, March 13th, 2020: Program will begin in Marrakech, Morocco

 Participants can arriver either in Marrakech directly, or arrive by 2 pm into Casablanca, where we can arrange for a transfer to Marrakech via a shuttle.

 4:00pm: Bus shuttle transfer departs Casablanca airport with a guide.
 Transfer to Marrakesh (2.5 hours).
 For those arriving at different times or airports, we will provide recommendations on how to get to your hotel using public transportation and/or taxicabs.
 Alternatively, private transfer service is available at an additional cost of USD $280 per vehicle (Mercedes Viano for 6 pax).

 7:30pm: Walk to “home base” riad (TBD) to enjoy a welcome tea ceremony and traditional Moroccan pastries.
 Your tour leader will begin the trip’s evening lecture series.

 9:30pm: Later in the evening, option to explore Jamaa El Fna on an independent basis.
 This is a 1000-year old UNESCO site with everything from snake charmers and acrobats, magicians and storytellers, to food stalls and orange juice stands.